arisprogramming/arisprogramming/README.md

 - 👀 I’m interested in Embedded Systems, Computer Science and Cloud Computing
 - 🌱 I’m currently learning computer vision and cloud computing
 - 💞️ I’m looking to collaborate on fanstastic projects
-- 📫 How to reach me: Follow e here
+- 📫 How to reach me: Follow me here

 <!---
 arisprogramming/arisprogramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.